the-tallest-tower/the-tallest-tower.github.io/_posts/2022-07-19-how-to-get-funny-fast.md

 comments: true
 published: true
 ---
-Ok I lied.
-I can't teach you how to be funny, I'm not talented enough.
+Ok fine, I can't actually teach you how to be funny from nothing.
+I don't have that kind of talent.
 But whatever level of funny you're at right now, whether in writing or in everyday conversation, I might have a trick or two for wringing out a little more.

 ## 1. Move the punchline to the end